CiscoDevNet/terraform-provider-nxos/docs/index.md

 - `insecure` (Boolean) Allow insecure HTTPS client.
 This can also be set as the NXOS_INSECURE environment variable.
 Defaults to `true`.
 - `password` (String, Sensitive) Password for the NXOS device account.
 This can also be set as the NXOS_PASSWORD environment variable.
 - `retries` (Number) Number of retries for REST API calls.
 This can also be set as the NXOS_RETRIES environment variable.
 Defaults to `3`.
 - `url` (String) URL of the Cisco NXOS device.
-This can also be set as the NXOS_URL environment variable.
+This can also be set as the NXOS_URL environment variable. if no URL is specified, the URL of the first device from the `devices` list is being used.
 - `username` (String) Username for the NXOS device account.
 This can also be set as the NXOS_USERNAME environment variable.

 <a id="nestedatt--devices"></a>